 In 2015 we reviewed our grievance mechanisms to check for consistency and alignment with the UNGPs.
 As a result, we created internal guidelines on the general principles and specific considerations that assets must consider when designing or reviewing a grievance and complaints mechanism.
 The guidance focuses particularly on accessibility, and local stakeholders’ awareness of the mechanism, as well as the reporting and investigation of all complaints.

 The sophistication and formality of each grievance mechanisms is determined by a risk assessment that considers dimensions such as existing legal frameworks in the area of operation and existing or future operational impacts on host communities.

 We seek to avoid resettlement wherever possible.
 When it cannot be avoided, we proceed in accordance with the International Finance Corporation (IFC) Performance Standard 5: Land Acquisition and Involuntary Resettlement.
-Throughout, our priority is to ensure that all affected stakeholders have full participation.
-Following any resettlement, we seek to ensure the communities involved can maintain productive livelihoods through ongoing monitoring.
+Throughout, our priority is to see that all affected stakeholders have full participation.
+Following any resettlement, we seek to see that the communities involved can maintain productive livelihoods through ongoing monitoring.